SOARingLab/RESILIENCE/README.md

 Usage:

 - Open a process model.
 Click `Choose File` to choose a .bpmn file and click `Open` to open the process model.
+An example is `process-example/online-grocery-constraint.bpmn`.

 - Specify a functional constraint.
 Draw a link between two activities and set the relation in `Declarative` in the property panel.
-An example is `process-example/online-grocery-constraint.bpmn`.

 - Specify a non-functional constraint.
 Choose an activity and set the duration in `Temporal` in the property panel.
 Draw a link between two activities and set the constraint in `Temporal` in the property panel.
-An example is `process-example/online-grocery-constraint.bpmn`.

 - Verify the constraints.
 Set the start node name and click `Verify`.